In January, Harris Found Out He Had Pancreatic Cancer, and in September, His Treatments End.

 Harris Bass is quite the magnificent man.
-At 71, he was diagnosed with early stage 2 pancreatic cancer, continues to advocate for the Galleri clinical trial so others can find cancer early as well, and has stayed positive throughout.
+At 71, Harris was diagnosed with early stage 2 pancreatic cancer as a direct result of his participation in the Galleri blood test clinical study.
+As a result of the early detection of his cancer, Harris is now a strong advocate for the Galleri test so others can find cancer early as well, where it may be treated.
+He has continued to stay positive throughout.
 Fortunate to have found pancreatic cancer early, his curiosity for the science behind the test has driven him to raise awareness.

 “Luckily…the Galleri test, my understanding is it comes back at a 99.5 percent chance that you have cancer, if it registers positive.”